ltjed/freephdlabor/README.md

 For questions and support, please open an issue on the GitHub repository.

 ## Citation

+To cite, please cite our paper at https://arxiv.org/abs/2510.15624 with the following bibtex entry:

 @misc{li2025buildpersonalizedresearchgroup,
       title={Build Your Personalized Research Group: A Multiagent Framework for Continual and Interactive Science Automation},